davidsantana06/account-keeper/README.md

 ### ⚖️ Licença

-Este repositório é licenciado sob a **Licença MIT**, permitindo o uso e a modificação do código conforme desejado, desde que seja dado o devido crédito.
+Este repositório é licenciado sob a **Licença MIT**, permitindo o uso e a modificação do código conforme desejado.
 As imagens utilizadas neste projeto pertencem a diferentes fontes e estão sujeitas a outros tipos de licença.